Self-Supervision & Meta-Learning for One-Shot Unsupervised Cross-Domain Detection: Method

-where $\mathcal{L}_{r}$ is the cross-entropy loss.
-In this way, the shared feature map $G_{f}(x|\theta_{f})$ is learned under the synchronous guidance of both the detection and rotation objectives.
-We designed $G_{r}$ by exploiting the ground truth location of each object and selecting features from its bounding box in the original map $G_{r}(\cdot |\theta_r) = \mbox{FC}_{\theta_r}(boxcrop(\cdot))$.
+\textbf{Multi-task Pretraining} (Figure \ref{fig:ourapproach}, left).
+The detection head and the feature extractor are trained jointly by minimizing the loss function $\mathcal{L}_{d}(G_{d}(G_{f}(x|\theta_{f})|\theta_{d}), y)$ which evaluates cost errors for both object classification and regression of the identified bounding boxes.
+For the auxiliary rotation task, each training image $x$ is transformed via a rotation operator $R(x, \alpha)$, where $\alpha= q \times 90^{\circ}$ is the orientation with $q \in \{0,\ldots,3\}$.
+We indicate the obtained set of samples as $\{R(x)_j, q_j\}_{j=1}^M$, where we dropped the $\alpha$ for simplicity.
+We refer to the auxiliary rotation classifier and its parameters respectively as $G_{r}$ and $\theta_{r}$.
+The overall objective of the multi-task model is: where $\mathcal{L}_{r}$ is the cross-entropy loss and $\lambda$ is used to control the relative importance of the auxiliary tasks.
+The shared feature map $G_{f}(x|\theta_{f})$ is thus learned under the synchronous guidance of both the detection and rotation objectives.
+During training, $G_{r}$ exploits the ground truth location of each object and selects features from its bounding box in the original map $G_{r}(\cdot |\theta_r) = \mbox{FC}_{\theta_r}(boxcrop(\cdot))$.
 The $boxcrop$ operation includes pooling to rescale the feature dimension before entering the final FC layer.
-In this way the network is encouraged to focus only on the object orientation without introducing noisy information from the background.
+In this way the network focuses on the object orientation without introducing noisy information from the background.
 We randomly pick one rotation angle per instance.

-\textbf{Meta-Learning Pretraining} (Figure \ref{fig:ourapproach}, center).
-Multi-task learning is appealing for deep learning regularization and including a self-supervised task has the advantage of waiving any extra data annotation cost.
-Still, our main interest remains on detection, while rotation recognition should be considered as a secondary task.
-To manage this role for rotation, and to better fit to the unlabeled one-shot scenario on a new domain faced at test time, we re-formulate the OSHOT model inspired by meta-learning and building over the bi-level optimization process of MAML \citep{maml-finn17a}.
-Specifically we propose to meta-train the detection model with the rotation task as its inner base learner.
-The optimization objective can be written as